abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 ``demographicData = open("C:\\demographicMaps\\tabelas\\Pessoa03_SP1.csv")``
 It's the line for put the csv file with the information about the people.

-Now, basically what is necessary to do is put the name of geographic data (shapefile) and the name to new order geographic data file.
+Now, basically what is necessary to do is put the name of geographic data (shapefile).
 Like below,

 ``geographicData = "sampa"``

-``geographicDataOrder = "sampaOrder"``

 Is just that, the rest of code is able to make a racial dot map.